-- Bruises can occur in some people who exercise rigorously, such as athletes and weight lifters.
+- Bruises can occur in some people who exercise vigorously, such as athletes and weight lifters.
 These bruises result from microscopic tears in blood vessels under the skin.

 - Unexplained bruises that occur easily or for no apparent reason may indicate a bleeding disorder, especially if the bruising is accompanied by frequent nosebleeds or bleeding gums.

 - Often, what are thought to be unexplained bruises on the shin or the thigh, for example, actually result from bumps into a bedpost or other object and failing to recall the injury.

 - Bruises in elderly people frequently occur because their skin has become thinner with age.
 The tissues that support the underlying blood vessels have become more fragile.

 - Bruises are also more common in those taking medicine to thin the blood.

 - Initially, a fresh bruise may actually be reddish.
 It will then turn blue or dark purple within a few hours, then yellow or green after a few days as it heals.

 - A bruise is commonly tender, and sometimes even painful for the first few days, but the pain usually goes away as the color fades.